 Below are some commonly asked behavioral and technical questions that could be asked in the interview and how to answer them.

 The employer wants to know how you handle complex data analysis problems to assess your problem-solving skills.
-As Tesla operates in a highly innovative and data-driven environment, they want candidates who can think strategically to tackle complex problems and are committed to producing high-quality outcomes.
+As Tesla operates in a highly innovative and data-driven environment, they want candidates who can strategically tackle complex problems and are committed to producing high-quality outcomes.

 How to Answer